julien-deramond/bootstrap-deprecated-classes-extension/README.md

 ## Installation

-You can install the extension directly from [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/bootstrap-deprecated-classes/).
+You can install the extension directly from [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/bootstrap-deprecated-classes/) or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/bootstrap-deprecated-clas/gldcnbcldiippdmakcdppaglkaofoobi).

-:warning: This extension is not yet available on the Chrome Web Store or Microsoft Edge Add-ons.
+:warning: This extension is not yet available on the Chrome Web Store.

 ### Locally